 - Take Your Time

-With the macOS Monterey release date on the horizon, it’s time to start thinking about its arrival.
-In this guide we’ll outline some tips and tricks that will come in handy as we close in on the next major macOS update for Mac.
+With the macOS Monterey 12.6 release date on the horizon, it’s time to start thinking about its arrival.
+In this guide we’ll outline some tips and tricks that will come in handy as we close in on the next macOS Monterey update for Mac.

-With the macOS Monterey release date getting closer, some Mac users might want to start doing some prep work.
+With macOS Monterey 12.6 on the way, some Mac users might want to start doing some prep work.

-macOS Monterey will almost certainly require a sizable chunk of space on your Mac’s internal storage.
-New macOS operating systems typically do.
+macOS Monterey 12.6 will almost certainly require a sizable chunk of space on your Mac’s internal storage.
+New macOS milestone upgrades typically do.

 If you’re getting low on storage, use this time to do some cleanup.
 Go into your Mac’s storage and delete files you no longer need.
 This will help make room for macOS Monterey.
 It could also improve your Mac’s performance.

 You should also start backing up the data you store on your Mac.
-Data loss issues are rare, but there’s always a chance something goes wrong during the transition from your current version of macOS to macOS Monterey.
+Data loss issues are rare, but there’s always a chance something goes wrong during the transition from your current version of macOS to macOS Monterey 12.6.

 The software may also log you out of some of your apps and services.
 We recommend having your Apple ID, iCloud information, third-party app login info handy just in case it does.

-If you’re still hanging around on an older version of macOS and you don’t have plans to upgrade to macOS Monterey, make sure you get familiar with newer versions of macOS.
-You’ll get those changes when you upgrade to macOS Monterey as well.
+If you’re still hanging around on an older version of macOS and you plan to upgrade to macOS Monterey in the near future, make sure you get familiar with the latest versions.
+You’ll get those changes when you upgrade.

-The macOS Monterey beta will help Apple tackle bugs and performance issues before they become major headaches for millions of Mac users.
-It’s also fun to try out new features before they’re released to the general public.
-That said, beta software can be extremely problematic.
+The macOS Monterey 12.6 beta helps Apple tackle bugs and performance issues before they become major headaches for millions of Mac users.
+That said, using beta software can be extremely problematic.

-The macOS Monterey beta is causing all sorts of problems for testers and you could run into some of these very same issues if you install it on your Mac.
+The macOS Monterey beta 12.6 is causing problems for testers and you could run into some of these very same issues if you install it on your Mac.

 If you rely on your Mac to get through a day of school or work, you’ll probably want to stay put on whatever version of macOS you’re currently running.

 Monitoring feedback will alert you to potential problems and it will also alert you to potential benefits.
-More importantly, it might help you decide if you want to install macOS Monterey right away or wait.
+More importantly, it might help you decide if you want to install the official version of macOS Monterey 12.6 right away or wait.

 If you’ve owned a Mac or any other Apple device for awhile you already know this, but for those of you who are new Apple’s ecosystem, here’s your PSA.

 Apple almost always rolls software updates out around 10AM Pacific.
-That will likely be the case for the final version of macOS Monterey.
+That will likely be the case for the final version of macOS Monterey 12.6.

 Here’s what that looks like for other time zones in the United States: